bbanc/Improved-Mask-R-CNN-for-nuclei-segmentation/README.md

 ### Datasets
 As part of this release we used the [MoNuSeg2018](https://monuseg.grand-challenge.org/) and [PanNuke](https://jgamper.github.io/PanNukeDataset/) datasets.
-The additionally used hematoxylin-stain intensities and estimated distance maps can be found [HERE](LINK)
+The additionally used hematoxylin-stain intensities and estimated distance maps can be found [HERE](https://drive.google.com/drive/folders/1cgSOSYvNPFOZrbUjbIYc00SB4wuKT2ZF?usp=sharing).

 ## Data and Folder structure
 Data is loaded using the MoNuSegDataset class defined in `MoNuSeg.py`.
 It extends the Dataset class of the matterport implementation using the `load_image` function.
 It contains 2 modes based on whether the ground truth (GT), or estimated (U-Net) data should be loaded.
 Examples of using the Dataset class can be found in our `Dataset_Notebook`.